outsidedav/swift/index.md

 ### Operating System

-It is best practice to develop Swift apps by using the latest machines running MacOS, and testing with the latest iOS releases.
+It is best practice to develop Swift apps by using the latest MacOS supported hardware, and testing with the latest iOS releases.
 Sign up for an [Apple Developer](https://developer.apple.com/) account to enable testing on a physical device.

-### iOS & Xcode
+### iOS and Xcode
 {: #ios_and_xcode}

 - [Install Xcode 8+ (or higher)](https://developer.apple.com/xcode/)